jepolitsch/Assignment_Answers/orthologues/README.md

 4. **S_pombe.fa**

 ## Output
-- blast_results.txt contains the results of the BLAST as well as other statistical information
+- reciprocal_best_hits.txt contains the results of the BLAST best reciprocal hits after quality filtering.

+- Some other text files (first_blast_unfiltered.txt and second_blast_unfiltered.txt) will be generated in the process and can be used to obtain more info about each blast.

-- The command line output is verbose, some of which will be saved into a [output txt file](documents/).
+The command line output is verbose, some of which will be saved into a [output txt file](documents/).

 ## Bonus Point: